aurorasmiles/WorldGuardDocs/source/permissions.rst

     worldguard.locate,"Be able to use ``/locate``."
     worldguard.stack,"Be able to use ``/stack``."
-    worldguard.stack.illegitimate,"Be able to make stack sizes with ``/stack`` that exceed normal limits (i.e. 64 buckets in one stack)." worldguard.stack.damaged,"Be able to ``/stack`` items that should not be stacked because they use their value for storing other data." worldguard.fire-toggle.stop,"Be able to use ``/stopfire`` and ``/allowfire``." worldguard.halt-activity,"Be able to use ``/stoplag``."
+    worldguard.stack.illegitimate,"Be able to make stack sizes with ``/stack`` that exceed normal limits (i.e. 64 buckets in one stack)." worldguard.fire-toggle.stop,"Be able to use ``/stopfire`` and ``/allowfire``." worldguard.halt-activity,"Be able to use ``/stoplag``."
     worldguard.reload,"Be able to use ``/wg reload``."